-You need to remember one thing, that the consistency needs to be smooth, so you cannot use a ‘food processor’ for this recipe.
+You need to remember one thing, the consistency needs to be smooth, so you cannot use a ‘food processor’ for this recipe.

 Once, you have had this version, you might not want to get those dry pre-packaged chutneys as it cannot become easier than this.

-You can even make a huge batch of this (don’t add salt) and freeze for later use for up to 1-2 weeks.
-Just thaw a night before in refrigerator and you are good.
+You can even make a huge batch of this (don’t add salt) and freeze it for later use for up to 1-2 weeks.
+Just thaw a night before in the refrigerator and you are good.